10 brands with the best digital marketing campaigns

 Tesla

 That’s partly because of the company’s CEO Elon Musk’s active Twitter presence.
 His tweets don’t revolve around incentives or product declarations.
-Instead, he shows a more transparent and human side to establish a personal connection with his followers.
+Instead, he shows a more transparent and human side to create a personal connection with his followers.

 Kate Spade

-Every time there’s a big sale happening, Kate Spade would create a sense of urgency via their email marketing campaigns to get the subscribers shopping.
+Every time there’s a big saleKate Spade creates a sense of urgency through its email marketing campaigns.
+The goal is to get subscribers shopping.

 The company creatively exploits the element of ‘FOMO’ via newsletters.
 This is an excellent strategy for brands to ‘sell their sales’.